Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Here, in Lugo, we were to rest tomorrow and stay another night.
 I deserved it and had been looking forward to it.

 However, it was cloaked in sadness as well.
 This perhaps, was our final get-together as this particular Camino Family.
-Most likely, everything was about to change in our final 100 kilometers to Santiago de Compostela
+Most likely, everything was about to change in our final 100 kilometers to Santiago de Compostela.

 I was happy that most of the physical effort on this Camino was now behind us.
 Lugo is symbolic in that way.
 Not only do you have most of the kilometers completed, but you have most of the physical effort completed.

 But I was ready for what was to come.
 I was grateful for the comunitas I had with these people for the first 200 kilometers.
 I knew that we would be OK, and that more wonderful experiences lay ahead.
-And I did, indeed, as it turned out, make lifelong friends!
+And I did indeed, as it turned out, make lifelong friends!

-May you also find the spirit of community as you form your own Camino families on your own day nine of the Camino Primitivo!
+May you also find the spirit of community as you form your own Camino connection on your own day nine of the Camino Primitivo!
 May you always know that "Nunca caminarás solo!"
 (You'll never walk alone!)
 May we all unite as one world!

 Many readers contact me, Elle, to thank me for all the time and care that I have spent creating this informative website.
 If you have been truly blessed by my efforts, have not purchased an eBook, yet wish to contribute, I am very grateful.
 Thank-you!